Universal Pansharpening Model: Experimental Results

 Model efficiency and fusion quality depend on the sampling steps, quantified by neural function evaluations (NFEs).
-We provide the fusion performance of different sampling steps in Tab.~\ref{tab:nfe_reduced} and Tab.~\ref{tab:nfe_full} for reduced and full scale, respectively.
-In $\widehat{\mathbf{z}}_0^t$-prediction mode, FoundPS-L shows a clear trend in reduced-scale testing.
-Initially, performance improves with more steps, peaking at 3 NFEs due to the accuracy gain from additional refinement.
-Beyond this point, further increases in NFEs lead to a gradual performance decline, likely caused by iterative over‑refinement that perturbs the converged optimal solution.
-In full-scale testing, FoundPS-L yields the best result, followed by a drop at 3 NFEs and a secondary peak at 5 NFEs.
-Considering performance and efficiency across both evaluation regimes, we set 3 sampling steps as the operational default.
+We provide the fusion performance of different sampling steps in Tab.~\ref{tab:nfe}.
+In reduced-scale evaluation, reference metrics exhibit a consistent improvement as the number of sampling steps increases, with the best PSNR achieved at 10 NFEs.
+However, further increasing the sampling steps to 20 NFEs results in a slight degradation, suggesting that excessive iterations may introduce unnecessary refinements and deviate from the optimal bridge trajectory.
+For full-scale evaluation, 3 NFEs achieve the highest QNR, while additional steps lead to a gradual decline.
+This phenomenon may be attributed to the domain discrepancy between reduced-scale training and full-scale inference.
+Considering the balance between computational cost and robustness across both evaluation protocols, we adopt 10 sampling steps as the operational default.

-Furthermore, we evaluate the latent bridge posterior sampling strategies with different weights $\eta$.
-The quantitative comparisons are reported in Tab.~\ref{tab:sampling_bps} and Tab.~\ref{tab:sampling_bps_full} for reduced- and full-scale testing, respectively.
-Notably, we crop the image pairs for full-scale evaluation due to overloading GPU memory.
-The results reveal that small values of $\eta$ yield stable and near‑optimal performance across all spectral configurations at both two scales.
-At reduced scale, PSNR and SSIM peak around $\eta = 0.1$ and gradually decline as $\eta$ increases beyond 0.5, indicating that excessive posterior guidance can over‑constrain the diffusion process and degrade fusion quality.
-In contrast, full‑scale metrics remain largely stable for $\eta\le 1.0$, demonstrating the robustness of the sampling strategy to moderate guidance strengths.
-Notably, $\eta = 0$ already achieves competitive results, suggesting that our latent diffusion bridge is well optimized and can provide strong latent regularization.
-Based on these observations, BPS is capable of serving as a training-free fusion adaptation mechanism, offering controllable guidance for pansharpening task.
+We also assess the bridge posterior sampling strategies with different weights $\eta$ in Eq.~(\ref{eq22}).
+Since different spectral configurations contain varying numbers of bands and exhibit different attributes, the optimal balance between latent refinement and posterior guidance may vary across different inputs.
+The quantitative results are reported in Tab.~\ref{tab:sampling_bps}.
+The results show that moderate posterior guidance maintains stable fusion performance across different spectral configurations.
+At reduced scale, increasing $\eta$ from 0 to 1.0 slightly improves the average PSNR, while excessive guidance ($\eta=5.0$) causes a minor degradation.
+This indicates that BPS can effectively enhance consistency between generated latent representations and observed MS measurements.
+Meanwhile, full-scale metrics remain stable for $\eta\le 1.0$, demonstrating the robustness and controllability of BPS.
+Notably, $\eta = 0.1$ already achieves competitive results.
+Based on these observations, BPS is capable of serving as a training-free fusion adaptation mechanism that allows controllable adjustment between spectral fidelity and latent refinement according to different pansharpening scenarios.